zed-industries/zed/docs/src/development/windows.md

 This error can happen if you are using the "rust-lld.exe" linker.
 Consider trying a different linker.

 If you are using a global config.
-Consider putting zed in a nested directory and add a `.cargo/config.toml` with a custom linker config in the parent directory.
+Consider moving zed to a nested directory and add a `.cargo/config.toml` with a custom linker config in the parent directory.

 See this issue for more information https://github.com/zed-industries/zed/issues/12041